 For the health and safety of the animals, this section of Pleasant Valley is closed to the public.
 Future plans include offering public education programs and tours a few times each year.

-“The bison will do the work of managing the prairie in a far more natural and beneficial way for wildlife,” said Brad Woodson Manager of Natural Resources, McHenry County Conservation District.
 “It is so important to prairie habitat to have grazers as another restoration tool in land management.
 Grazers like elk, deer or bison are essential to enhancing the diversity of a grassland habitat – they help keep the balance of habitat structure and species composition of the prairie.
 These are inspiring animals, similar to viewing bald eagles, where the sight bison grazing on open prairie is above and beyond what we are used to.
 It is exciting for this to finally happen," said (now retired) Natural Resource Manager Bard Woodson.

 “When used in conjunction with prescribed burns, to manage grassland habitat, bison are a native species that historically played a keystone role in the ecology of prairies and grasslands.
-Their grazing and wallowing behavior creates a mosaic of microhabitats for birds, pollinators, small mammals, and other wildlife,” stated Brenna Ness Agricultural Ecologist, McHenry County Conservation District.
+Their grazing and wallowing behavior creates a mosaic of microhabitats for birds, pollinators, small mammals, and other wildlife,” stated Brenna Ness Agricultural Ecologist.

 Grassland bison grazing is something McHenry County Conservation District has looked at establishing for many years, but there were few opportunities where the conditions were just right.
 The opportunity presented itself when the previous tenant, who utilized the land as a combination of agriculture and cattle, no longer wished to re-new their farm lease.
 “This time we had the right location, the right opportunity, the right contacts and it finally all came together.
 Ruhter Bison was a great fit because the Ruhters are dedicated to wildlife conservation and protecting natural resources,” said Woodson.
 “They are investing money in the property – new fences, watering system and building improvements – but the value to the District goes far beyond monetary, the real cost savings to the District is in terms of saving staff resources on ongoing habitat management.”